Salary Guide 2025

 Methodology

-This salary guide focuses on the information technology, human resources, marketing, accountancy & finance sectors.
+The Ashdown 2025 salary guide provides accurate and up to date salary information on the information technology, human resources, marketing, accountancy & finance sectors.

-Salary data is presented as lower quartile, median and upper quartile against basic salary, without the inclusion of bonuses or benefits packages.
-Each percentile relates to a different level of experience, size of business and industry sector.
-The data is intended to be used as a guide and is based on average salaries.
+Salaries are shown as lower, median and upper quartile of the basic annual salary, without the inclusion of bonuses or benefits packages.
+Each percentile relates to a different level of experience and industry sector.
+The data is intended to be used as a guide and is based on average salaries per job role and region.

 If you would like to find out more about how your salaries compare to others in the market, we offer our clients bespoke individual salary reports for a precise salary assessment, based on industry, geography, competition, job role and company size.